pevdokim/Experimental-Economics---Spring-2022/README.md

 ## Student presentations

 Please select a paper to present from the following list.
-Once a paper is assigned to a presenter, the presenter's name is posted next to the paper, and the title of the paper turns <span style="color:red">red</span>.
+Once a paper is assigned to a presenter, the presenter's name together with the "🔴" symbol is posted next to the title of the paper.

 * Burchardi, Konrad B., and Stefan P. Penczynski.
 "Out of your mind: Eliciting individual reasoning in one shot games."
 Games and Economic Behavior 84 (2014): 39-57.
 * Costa-Gomes, M. A., & Weizsäcker, G. (2008).
 Stated beliefs and play in normal-form games.
 The Review of Economic Studies, 75(3), 729-762.